Trending Now: State Legislation that Bans Pharmacy Benefit Managers’ “Gag Clauses”

 A growing number of state legislatures across the country are introducing bills to outlaw a “gag clause” that prevents pharmacists from telling consumers when there are cheaper prescription drug alternatives available.
 Some of the bills also require fuller disclosure about the business relationships between pharmacy benefit managers, health plans, and pharmacies in order to address possible unfair trade practices.

-While many bills designed to curb state spending on prescription drugs have addressed drug price transparency and importation of drugs from Canada, “gag clause” legislation is gaining momentum early in the 2018 legislation year.
+While many bills designed to curb state spending on prescription drugs have addressed drug price transparency and importation of drugs from Canada, “gag clause” legislation is gaining momentum late in the 2018 legislative year.

 Why Target Pharmacy Benefit Managers?